 An active digital footprint means when a user deliberately shares their info online.
 It includes online forums, social networking sites, subscribing to a newsletter, and agreeing to accept cookies on your browser.

 On the contrary, passive digital footprint means a user doesn’t know what they share and with whom.
-They are just unaware of the information that is being collected about them.
+They are just unaware of the information that sites collect about them.
 Here it includes websites that collect information about users, like how often they visit the website, where they come from, or their IP address.

 Examples of Digital Footprints